FlauBERT: Unsupervised Language Model Pre-training for French: Introduction

-In this paper, we describe our methodology to build and open source \frbert, a French BERT\footnote{Three weeks before this submission, we learned of a similar project that resulted in a publication on arXiv \cite{martin2019camembert}.
+In this paper, we describe our methodology to build \frbert{} -- \textbf{F}rench \textbf{La}nguage \textbf{U}nderstanding via \textbf{B}idirectional \textbf{E}ncoder \textbf{R}epresentations from \textbf{T}ransformers, a French BERT\footnote{We learned of a similar project that resulted in a publication on arXiv \cite{martin2019camembert}.
 However, we believe that these two works on French language models are complementary since the NLP tasks we addressed are different, as are the training corpora and preprocessing pipelines.
-We also point out that our models were trained using the CNRS (French National Centre for Scientific Research) public research computational infrastructure and did not receive any assistance from a private stakeholder.} model that significantly outperforms mBERT in several downstream NLP tasks. \frbert relies on freely available datasets and is made publicly available in different versions.\footnote{\url{https://github.com/getalp/Flaubert}} For further reproducible experiments, we also provide the complete processing and training pipeline as well as a general benchmark for evaluating French NLP systems.
-This evaluation setup is similar to the popular GLUE benchmark~\cite{wang-etal-2018-glue}, and is named FLUE (French Language Understanding Evaluation).
+We also point out that our models were trained using the CNRS (French National Centre for Scientific Research) public research computational infrastructure and did not receive any assistance from a private stakeholder.} model that outperforms multi-lingual/cross-lingual models in several downstream NLP tasks, under similar configurations. \frbert relies on freely available datasets and is made publicly available in different versions.\footnote{\url{https://github.com/getalp/Flaubert}} For further reproducible experiments, we also provide the complete processing and training pipeline as well as a general benchmark for evaluating French NLP systems.
+This evaluation setup is similar to the popular GLUE benchmark \cite{wang-etal-2018-glue}, and is named FLUE (French Language Understanding Evaluation).